 Domain spoofing, especially with video content, is one of the fastest rising types of ad fraud.

-The Financial Times last September contacted 11,000 of its client and agency contacts to warn them about the scale of fraudulent FT.com inventory being bought, courtesy of domain spoofing.
+The Financial Times in September 2017 contacted 11,000 of its client and agency contacts to warn them about the scale of fraudulent FT.com inventory being bought, courtesy of domain spoofing.
 The FT found display ads against inventory masquerading as FT.com on 10 different ad exchanges and video ads on 15 different exchanges – the publisher doesn’t even offer video ads for sale.

 There were 300 accounts selling inventory claiming to be the FTs and the sale was massive – the publisher estimated the value of the fraudulent inventory to be £1m per month.
 The equivalent of one month’s supply of bona fide FT.com video inventory was fraudulently appearing in a single day.